MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 On Windows type Anaconda at the windows search and then select "Anaconda Prompt" On Linux and Mac open a terminal.

-- Create a conda environment by typing "conda create -n particle" where particle here is the name of the environment.
+- Create a conda environment by typing "conda create -n particle" where particle here is the name of an `environment`.
-- Type "conda activate particle"
+- Type `conda activate particle`
+- conda install pytables
 - conda install git
 - conda install pyqt
-- conda install pytables
 - pip install git+https://github.com/MikeSmithLabTeam/particletracker

 On Windows we sometimes ran into an error at this point concerning the hdflib that